Skip to Content

 Some people develop allergies to spermicides.
 But using

-spermicide is advised with diaphragms, cervical caps, or cervical shields.
+spermicide is advised with diaphragms or cervical caps.
 So if

 you can't use spermicide, you will need to find a different form of birth

 For people who have an allergy to latex, polyurethane

 condoms are available.
 Latex condoms are slightly more dependable than

 Complete the special treatment information form (PDF)(What is a PDF document?) to help you understand this treatment.

 Trussell J, Guthrie KA (2011).
 Choosing a contraceptive: Efficacy, safety, and personal considerations.
 In RA Hatcher et al., eds., Contraceptive Technology, 20th ed., pp. 45–74.
 Atlanta: Ardent Media.

 Abramowicz M (2010).
 Choice of contraceptives.
 Treatment Guidelines From The Medical Letter, 8(100): 89–96.

 ByHealthwise StaffPrimary Medical ReviewerSarah Marshall, MD - Family MedicineSpecialist Medical ReviewerFemi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology

 Sarah Marshall, MD - Family Medicine & Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology